scvalex/ltc/docs/final.md

 \end{center}

 Once "Node A" reaches "State 6", it decides to send some changes to "Node B".
-"Node A" sees that it is ahead of "Node B" by three changes and sends those.
+"Node A" sees that it is ahead of "Node B" by three changes, and sends those.
 Unfortunately, a solar flare erupts during the middle of the transmission, and "Node B" only receives the first and third change.

 From "Node B's" point of view, it has just received a change from "Node A" that transforms "State 3" into "State 4", and another that